rancher/fleet-docs/docs/ref-fleet-yaml.md

       region: us-east
   # A specific clusterGroup by name that will be selected
   clusterGroup: group1
+  # Resources will not be deployed in the matched clusters if doNotDeploy is true.
+  doNotDeploy: false

 # dependsOn allows you to configure dependencies to other bundles.
 The current bundle
 # will only be deployed, after all dependencies are deployed and in a Ready state.